-This accredited program prepares graduates for certification as Nursing Assistants.
+This program prepares graduates for certification as Nursing Assistants.
 The program is approved by the Washington State Department of Social and Health Services.
-New students are accepted for Fall, Winter, Spring and Summer Quarters.
+New students are accepted for Fall, Winter and Spring Quarters.

 Instruction covers the following areas: basic technical skills, mental health and social services needs of clients, clients' rights and promotion of clients' independence, communication and interpersonal skill development, safety and emergency procedures, rules and regulations that affect the nursing assistant's practice, personal care skills, basic restorative services, infection control, CPR instruction, and HIV/AIDS training.
 The entire program is completed in one academic quarter.
-Students are awarded a Certificate of Completion for the course.

 Program length: One quarter.

 See NURS 100.